2025–26 Israel State Cup: Liga Bet North A

-Bnei M.M.B.E. and Maccabi Bnei Jadeidi-Makr qualified to the sixth round.
+Maccabi Bnei Jadeidi-Makr and Bnei M.M.B.E. qualified to the sixth round.

 Liga Bet North B

-Beitar Haifa and Hapoel Tirat HaCarmel qualified to the sixth round.
+Hapoel Tirat HaCarmel and Beitar Haifa qualified to the sixth round.

 Liga Bet South A

-Beitar Ramat Gan and Bnei Jaffa Ortodoxim qualified to the sixth round.
+Bnei Jaffa Ortodoxim and Beitar Ramat Gan qualified to the sixth round.

 Liga Bet South B

 F.C.
 Shikun HaMizrah Winner of the district cup and the runners-up F.C.
 Sderot qualified to the sixth round.